giovanni-sciortino/PARSAL-demo-/README.md

-# PARSAL (Python Automated Retrieval of Scientific Articles Literature)
+# PARSAL (Pipeline for Automatic Retrieval and Structuring of Academic Literature)

 PARSAL is a powerful, Python-based tool designed to automate the retrieval, downloading, and parsing of scientific literature.
 It features a modern graphical user interface (GUI) and supports asynchronous downloading from multiple major academic publishers.